stolenboyvideos/porn-site-in-a-can/README.md

 No porn included -- this is only code (and certainly not good enough code to be considered code porn).

+Despite the name, these install instructions do require basic familiarity with editing code, MySQL, and Linux.

 ## Features

 * Automatic indexing, conversion, and thumbnailing of video files